Lee Evans death: Two drug dealers jailed for stabbing

 He was found by emergency services in nearby Parkinson Drive but could not be saved.

 Mr Evans' sister Becca Tatlow described him as a "kind, gentle and loyal" person.

 Sullivan also pleaded guilty to possession with intent to supply crack cocaine, heroin and cannabis, as well as possession of a knife and an offensive weapon.

 The teenager was found guilty of being concerned in the supply of crack cocaine and heroin, and pleaded guilty to a count of affray and possession of an offensive weapon in relation to a separate incident.

-Sullivan will serve an additional five years on licence upon his release while the teenager will serve a year on licence.
+Sullivan will serve an additional five years on licence upon his release, as will the teenager.

 Det Ch Insp Martin Pasmore said: "I hope that today brings some peace to Mr Evans' family, who have had their worlds changed forever by Lee's death."